abhaydee/abhaydee/README.md

 ## WORK

- *  I  work at Accenture as a Front End Engineer.
-I am currently working on from scratch E-commerce React Product at Accenture.
-I’m involved in the development of     the product using NEXTJS, React, Redux, NODEJS, GraphQL.
+ *  I  work at Softway as a Full Stack Engineer.
+I'm currently working on a from scratch React-Native Product at Softway.
+I’m involved in the development of     the product using React-Native, Redux, NODEJS, GraphQL.
+MongoDB , AWS-AppSYNC, Docker

 ## SKILLS:-

-	Javascript, React, React-Native, Redux, NEXTJS, TypeScript, NodeJS, Express, GraphQL, Firebase
+	Javascript, React, React-Native, Redux, NEXTJS, TypeScript, NodeJS, Express, GraphQL, Firebase,

 ## Things that I’m currently working on ….

+  * 🔭 Currently working on a  React-Native product at Softway.
-  * 🔭 I’m currently working on E-commerce Product at Accenture.
+  * 🔭 Recently worked on  E-commerce Product at Accenture.
   * 🌱 I’m currently learning TypeScript ,NODEJS,Graphql
-  * 💻 My recent projects: Rest Countries, TodoList, Netflix Clone
+  * 💻 My recent projects: Social-Media-Web, Rest Countries, TodoList, Netflix Clone
   * Ways to reach me :-  Twitter, Instagram, LinkedIn

 ## Github Stats